 it’s as if i’m being rewarded for doing what i want to do and not caring what anyone thinks of it. it’s very strange.

-some people have to fight to be heard, and when they finally do gain an audience they’re ridiculed, only recognized for their courage and talent after they’re dead. some people never get to be heard at all. meanwhile, some people never really have to struggle, and success just falls into their laps, through good luck, or good timing, or being able to buy their way into the good graces of the people who have “pull”. the “artists” who are created by marketing teams and manufactured like living barbie dolls don’t apply, because they were never real to begin with.
+some people have to fight to be heard, and when they finally do gain an audience they’re ridiculed, only recognized for their courage and talent after they’re dead. some people never get the chance to be heard at all. meanwhile, some people never really have to struggle, and success just falls into their laps, through good luck, or good timing, or being able to buy their way into the good graces of the people who have “pull”. the “artists” created by marketing teams and manufactured like living barbie dolls don’t apply, because they were never real to begin with and they create nothing.

 that wasn’t the point i intended to make at all, but several tangents wrapped up in a dish towel have led me here, so i might as well keep going.

-we don’t all do the same things. we don’t all want the same things. there’s amazing art of all kinds being created in basements and bedrooms that will never be seen, heard, or experienced by anyone. in some cases, that’s the whole idea. it isn’t made for public consumption. in others, it’s not for lack of trying, but the art just never finds the audience it deserves. and of course, there’s the soulless plastic drivel that sells millions of copies and servse as the disposable wallpaper of our lives.
+we don’t all do the same things. we don’t all want the same things. there’s amazing art of all kinds being created in basements and bedrooms that will never be seen, heard, or experienced by anyone. in some cases, that’s the whole idea. it isn’t made for public consumption. elsewhere, it’s not for lack of trying. the art just never finds the audience it deserves. and of course, there’s the soulless plastic drivel that sells millions of copies and serves as the disposable wallpaper of our lives.

 maybe it’s necessary for it all to co-exist in a confusing mess that can never be known or understood on more than a very tenuous, incomplete level.

-and really, the people who create something because they have a genuine need to create — they’ll find a way to do it, no matter how much adversity they’re up against. i’m lucky enough to be in a position where, after spending an ass-load of money on instruments and equipment and learning through doing, i have the ability to follow whatever musical impulses i have, wherever they lead, whenever the feeling is there. not everyone can do that. a lot of people have to pay for studio time, and hope that the engineer/producer is in tune with what they’re doing, and then hope the same thing all over again when it comes time to master the album, and with graphic design, and then they have to pay for manufacturing, and promote the stuff, and try to make some of that money back.
+and really, the people who create something because they have a genuine need to create — they’ll find a way to do it, no matter how much adversity they’re up against. i’m lucky enough to be in a position where, after spending an ass-load of money on instruments and equipment and learning through doing, i have the ability to follow whatever musical impulses i have, wherever they lead, whenever the feeling is there. not everyone can do that. a lot of people have to pay for studio time, hoping the engineer/producer is in tune with what they’re doing, and then they have to hope the same thing is true all over again when it comes time to master the album, and again with graphic design, and then they have to pay for manufacturing, and promote the stuff, and try to make back some of the money they put into it.

-instead of asking me that question, they try to be coy and snoop around behind my back for information, nudging people who are genuine friends of mine, thinking they might have some information. meanwhile, the people who are really my friends don’t care about any of that stuff.
+instead of asking me that question, they try to be coy and snoop around behind my back, nudging people, thinking someone might have some intel. meanwhile, the people who are really my friends don’t care about any of that stuff.

 why this is important to anyone is beyond me. if you don’t have the decency to ask me yourself and you’d rather fish for information behind my back, you deserve whatever frustration comes out of that. it’s none of your fucking business. what i do and how i do it has nothing to do with you.